-On January 4, 2018, in connection with the Reverse Merger, Inotek's obligations under its outstanding convertible notes, with an aggregate principal value of \$52.0 million, were assumed by the Company (the "2021 Convertible Notes").
-The 2021 Convertible Notes were issued in 2016 and mature on August 1, 2021 ("Maturity Date").
-The 2021 Convertible Notes are unsecured, accrue interest at a rate of 5.75% per annum and interest is payable semi-annually on February 1 and August 1 of each year.
-Each holder of a 2021 Convertible Notes (the "Holder") has the option until the close of business on the second business day immediately preceding the Maturity Date to convert all, or any portion, of the 2021 Convertible Notes held by it at a conversion rate of 31.1876 shares of the Company's common stock per \$1 principal amount of 2021 Convertible Notes (the "Conversion Rate") which is \$32.08 per share.
+On January 4, 2018, in connection with its reverse merger with Inotek Pharmaceuticals, Corporation ("Inotek"), the Company assumed the obligations of Inotek under its outstanding convertible notes, with an aggregate principal amount of \$52.0 million, (the "2021 Convertible Notes").
+The 2021 Convertible Notes were issued in 2016 and mature on August 1, 2021 (the "Maturity Date").
+The 2021 Convertible Notes are unsecured and accrue interest at a rate of 5.75% per annum and interest is payable semi-annually on February 1 and August 1 of each year.
+Each holder of the 2021 Convertible Notes ("Holder") has the option until the close of business on the second business day immediately preceding the Maturity Date to convert all, or any portion, of the 2021 Convertible Notes held by it at a conversion rate of 31.1876 shares of the Company's common stock per \$1.00 principal amount of 2021 Convertible Notes (the "Conversion Rate") which is \$32.08 per share.
 The Conversion Rate is subject to adjustment from time to time upon the occurrence of certain events, including the issuance of stock dividends and payment of cash dividends.